Francesco Carrara (archaeologist): Biography

-The most important excavations and the controversies
+Excavations and the controversies

 The envy of the detractors intertwined in those years with the turbulence within the Austrian Empire.

 In 1847, Carrara – at the head of the Dalmatian delegation – took part in the Congress of Italian Scientists in Venice, where he gave a report entitled "The Excavations of Salona" (Gli scavi di Salona), published by the Giornale Euganeo di Scienze e Lettere.
 On his return to Spalato he devoted himself to a campaign of studies and excavations along the Cetina river, to study the position of the Roman Aequum and the Pons Tiluri, which led from Tenin to Narona and in Bosnia to the ancient Delminium.

 In October 1849, he was revoked from teaching at the seminary in Spalato, accused of nurturing exalted political ideas and instilling them in young people.
 A petition signed by 170 citizens and articles in his defense in the city newspapers were to no avail.
 Yet, for the time being, funding for archaeological excavations weren't interrupted.

 In 1850, he published in Trieste the volume Topography and Excavations of Salona (Topografia e scavi di Salona), which remains his most famous work.
 Divided into two parts, the first deals with the topography of Salona, while the second analytically describes the works on the monuments and artifacts discovered year by year from 1846 to 1849.
 The work is accompanied by seven original plates, based on surveys carried out over the years.

 He then resumed excavations, but was forced to suspend them as his funding was withdrawn.
-Carrara appealed to the government and even to king Frederick Augustus II of Saxony, a botany enthusiast, a visitor to Dalmatia at the time and an admirer of Sebenico native botanist Roberto de Visiani: all was in vain.
+Carrara appealed to the government and even to King Frederick Augustus II of Saxony, a botany enthusiast, a visitor to Dalmatia at the time and an admirer of Sebenico native botanist Roberto de Visiani: all was in vain.

 The only assignment he managed to get was to compose an anthology for schools.
 Carrara then embarked on a study trip to Venice, at the Marciana Library.
 The result was a work in two volumes, of which only the first - dedicated to the thirteenth and fourteenth centuries - was published (Antologia italiana, Vienna 1853).

-Last years

-At the end of 1852, Carrara fell ill in the lungs and therefore was forced to give up the position – however unpaid – of curator of the Museum and Antiquities of Spalato.

-Unexpectedly, in 1853 he was nominated as professor in the Santa Caterina gymnasium in Venice.
-Despite fearing for his own health, he accepted and moved to Venice with his mother and sister, but died there on 29 January 1854.